folse/FSImageDownloader/README.md

 This downloader is get inspired by the Apple Developer Sample Code: Lazy_Images

+Dependent on CocoaPods, to install the AFNetworking.
+Or you can just delete the CocoaPods Shells.

 If u have any problem, let me know.

 ---